oxfordcontrol/COSMO.jl/README.md

 `proj_time` is a subset of `iter_time`.

 ## Contributing
-Current issues, tasks and future ideas are listed in [Issues](https://github.com/oxfordcontrol/ossdp/issues):exclamation:.
+- Current issues, tasks and future ideas are listed in [Issues](https://github.com/oxfordcontrol/ossdp/issues):exclamation:.
 Please report any issues or bugs that you encounter.
+- Contributions are always welcome.
+Our style guide can be found [here](https://github.com/oxfordcontrol/COSMO.jl/wiki/Code-Style-Guide).
+- As an open source project we are also interested in any projects and applications that use COSMO.
+Please let us know!

 ## Licence
 This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details.